WillBridge0789/tic-tac-toe/pseudocode.md

 ## START
 - At init, the board should be displayed.
-    - 9 tiles: numbered 0-8 but not physically shown
+    - 9 tiles: numbered 0-8 but numbers of tiles not physically shown
     - [0] [1] [2]<br> [3] [4] [5]<br> [6] [7] [8]
 - **PlayerX** or **PlayerO** starts
     * Turn could be randomized upon initializing?